Fort Denison Light

-Fort Denison Light, also known as Pinchgut Light, is an active lighthouse located on top of a Martello Tower at Fort Denison, a former penal site and defensive facility occupying a small island in Sydney Harbour, New South Wales, Australia.
-The island is located downstream from the Harbour Bridge near Potts Point and the Royal Botanic Gardens.
-The fort is also known as "Pinchgut" lending its name to the light.
+Fort Denison Light, also known as Pinchgut Light, is an active lighthouse located on top of a Martello Tower at Fort Denison, a former penal site and defensive facility occupying a small island on Sydney Harbour, New South Wales, Australia.
+The island is located downstream from the Harbour Bridge near Potts Point and the Royal Botanic Garden.

 History

 The lantern and light, built in Birmingham, England, were added on top of the Martello Tower in 1913, replacing an 8 in gun.
 The original light source was an acetylene gas carbide lamp, and it was converted to electricity by 1926.
 The station also includes a tide gauge, established in the mid-19th century, navigation channel markers, and a fog bell.

 Renovation

 On 30 October 2003, the entire lightroom structure was removed for renovation.
-As the National Parks and Wildlife Service curator Stephen Thompson said an airlift was the safest way, the lantern was transported to shore by a helicopter in a sling.
+As the NSW National Parks & Wildlife Service curator Stephen Thompson said an airlift was the safest way, the lantern was transported to shore by a helicopter in a sling.
 Renovation took place at a workshop in the nearby St Peters.
-The entire operation was coordinated by National Parks, the Sydney Ports corporation and Australian Defence Industries.
+The entire operation was coordinated by the NSW National Parks & Wildlife Service, Port Authority of New South Wales and Australian Defence Industries.

 For the renovation the structure was disassembled, paint was removed and new steel patches were welded onto corroded areas.
 A replica base ring was fabricated and hot riveted into place.
 The surface was then painted and treated against corrosion.

 On 20 May 2004, the lantern was returned by helicopter and reinstalled.